facebook/fbjs/packages/eslint-config-fbjs/README.md

 This package also comes with a *strict* version of the config.
 This can be used to make all warnings be reported as errors.
 While this can be overly strict, it can be helpful to avoid the case where some CI configurations don't fail for warnings.

 Use `extends: fbjs/strict` in your `.eslintrc`

-#### Open Source configuration

-This configuration is a new ideal setup based on Facebook's internal configurations combined with the configurations that our open source projects are trending towards in a more modern code base.
-In particular, this is strongly based on Nuclide's ESLint rules.
-It has far more rules enabled and enforces a stricter style.

-Use `extends: fbjs/opensource` in your `.eslintrc` for a mix of warnings and errors *or* use `fbjs/opensource/warning` if you prefer to only use the warning level.